dwinant/humidity_log/README.md

 > git clone https://github.com/dwinant/humidity_log.git

+### Test the logger, I2C and your sensor device

+> python humidity_log.py check

+You should see output every couple seconds as it reads the sensor.

 ### Set the logger to automatically start

 To auto-start the logger, add a command similar to this